 1987-1988 Notre Dame Hounds

-1987-88 Notre Dame Hounds – The 1987-88 Notre Dame Hounds are being inducted into the Saskatchewan Hockey Hall of Fame in the Team Category.
+The 1987-88 Notre Dame Hounds have been inducted into the Saskatchewan Hockey Hall of Fame in the Team category.

-The team headed east to Pembroke, Ontario to take part in the Centennial Cup.
-They defeated Halifax in the first game, then claimed victory in the next game over Thunder Bay before losing a heartbreaker in overtime to the host Pembroke team.
+The team headed east to Pembroke, Ont., to take part in the Centennial Cup.
+They defeated Halifax in the first game then claimed victory in the next game over Thunder Bay before losing a heartbreaker in overtime to the host Pembroke team.
 They did get a chance for revenge as they once again met up with the hosts in the semi-final and defeated them 7-3 to earn a berth in the championship game.
-The Hounds faced off against the squad from Halifax and despite being down 2-1 after 40 minutes, the team rallied back and completed their dream season with goals by Rod Brind’Amour and Dwayne Norris to capture the National Championship title.
+The Hounds faced off against the squad from Halifax and despite being down 2-1 after 40 minutes, the team rallied back and completed their dream season with goals by Rod Brind’Amour and Dwayne Norris to capture the national championship title.

-When the tournament awards were handed out it was a sweep by the Hounds as Joby Messier was named the top defenseman while Brind’Amour was picked as the top centre, most valuable player and top scorer.
+When the tournament awards were handed out, it was a sweep by the Hounds as Joby Messier was named the top defenceman while Brind’Amour was picked as the top centre, most valuable player and top scorer.

 The 1987-88 Notre Dame Hounds were inducted into the SJHL Hall of Fame in 2013.Back to Inductees